jasonHYLam/Acre-test-takehome/README.md

 ## Challenges

 I do not know the exact workings of the calculator and the relationship between income, expenditure and mortgage details.
 I wasn't sure how much expenditure leads to no lending with certain values of income and mortgage property value.
 That being said I attempted to model these relationships with simple ratios, such as `maximum expenditure to income ratio for lending`.
 I have attempted to write scenarios with different values for each category, such that lending is either given or not given.

-There were many edge cases due to the complex relationship between income, expenditure and properties.
-For instance, when expenditure is extremely low (£1) and income is at the minimum required for lending (£10000), that results in no lending despite being far lower than the `maximum expenditure to income ratio for lending`.

 ## Build and Run